 Another reason for visiting the Wachau Weinfrühling is the 18 winemakers from the german wine region Württemberg, who bring a selection of their wines with them to the Weinfrühling and present them at Vinea wineries.

 The entry wristband is available at all participating wineries.
 It entitles wearers to taste the wines offered.
 Thanks to the cooperation with the Eastern Region Transport Association (VOR), it also allows wearers to use the Wachau Linien buses and the Danube ferries on both event days!

 On the Saturday evening, there will be a celebration of dance and music in Spitz.
-The Gewürztraminer band will be providing atmosphere with a concert from 8.30pm.
-In addition, three bars will be offering wines from the Wachau and Switzerland, and the festivities will be rounded off with culinary delights from Harry's Gastrotainment.
+Three bars will be offering wines from the Wachau and Switzerland, and the festivities will be rounded off with culinary delights from Harry's Gastrotainment.

 Entry fee: € 15.00 (with a valid Weinfrühling wristband)

 Getting back: Shuttle buses to Krems at 11 pm & 1 am and to Melk at midnight (€ 5.00 per Person)

 Wachau Weinfrühling visits are very straightforward.
 A list of participating wineries is included in the Weinfrühling flyer, which is published annually.
 The listed wineries are open for visits between 10 am and 6 pm on both days of the event.
 Booking is not required.